Finding the nonnegative minimal solutions of Cauchy PDEs in a volatility-stabilized market: Numerical solution to optimal arbitrage

 \subsection{Challenges in finite difference methods}

-The handling of \eqref{cauchypde} - \eqref{cauchypdeu0} with finite-difference methods yields several challenges.
-Firstly, $u(\tau,\mathbf{x})$ is on an unbounded domain of $(\tau,\mathbf{x}) \in \mathbb{R}_+ \times \mathbb{R}_+^n$ and the solutions of \eqref{cauchypde} - \eqref{cauchypdeu0} are not unique.
+The handling of \eqref{cauchypde} - \eqref{cauchypdeu0} with finite-difference methods presents several challenges.
+Firstly, the grid-based numerical schemes are notoriously expensive in terms of its computational costs, known as ``curse of dimensionality''.
+Secondly, $u(\tau,\mathbf{x})$ takes values from an unbounded domain of $(\tau,\mathbf{x}) \in \mathbb{R}_+ \times \mathbb{R}_+^n$ and the solutions of \eqref{cauchypde} - \eqref{cauchypdeu0} are not unique.
 Some artificial boundary conditions of $u(\tau,\mathbf{x})$ need to be carefully chosen for implementation.
 However, it is a delicate issue to select the correct minimal nonnegative solution, especially with a constant initial condition \eqref{cauchypdeu0} and additional boundary conditions.
-Secondly, the capitalization takes values in the positive cone $(0, \infty)^n$, and thus it should not explode or go to zero.
+Thirdly, the capitalization takes values in the positive cone $(0, \infty)^n$, and thus it should not explode or go to zero.
 Direct simulation $\mathcal{X}(t)$ by discretizing \eqref{eq: x} with, for example, the Euler scheme produces $\mathcal{X}(t)$ values that are inevitably very close to zero.
 This causes a numerical overflow when approximating $u(T-t, \mathcal{X}(t))$ by \eqref{conduu}.
-In experiments, we found that the approximated solution explodes or goes to zero quite easily even when the number of stocks is set as small as $n = 2$.
-Thirdly, the grid-based numerical schemes are notoriously expensive in terms of its computational costs, known as ``curse of dimensionality''.
+In numerical experiments, we found that the finite-difference solution explodes or goes to zero quite easily even when the number of stocks is set as small as $n = 2$.